 Tips To Prepare You For The Marathon

 1. Work On your Training plan -Nothing can be done in the world if you don’t commit to it.
-Start by setting realistic goals and then make a commitment to fulfill them as per them.
+Start by setting realistic goals and then make a commitment to fulfil them as per them.

 Stick with the training program.
 If you don’t follow there will be no purpose of setting goals or buying courses or training plans.